AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/cloud-manager/release-notes/current.md

 >[!NOTE]
 >
->Adobe hat Anfragen zum Beta-Zugriff für spezialisierte Testumgebungen abgeschlossen und eine ausreichende Anzahl von Teilnehmern erreicht.
-Die Funktion ist jetzt in Vorbereitung auf die allgemeine Verfügbarkeit.
+>Adobe hat Anfragen zum Beta-Zugriff für spezialisierte Testumgebungen abgeschlossen und eine ausreichende Anzahl von Teilnehmenden erreicht.
+Die Funktion ist jetzt in Vorbereitung für die allgemeine Verfügbarkeit.

 <!--
 If you are interested in testing this new feature and sharing your feedback, send an email to [grp-earlyadopter_cs_advtestenvironment@adobe.com](mailto:grp-earlyadopter_cs_advtestenvironment@adobe.com) from your email address associated with your Adobe ID. -->